bytes0xcr6/GasFellow-Account-Abstraction/README.md

 ### Setting up Environments

 Follow the `.env.example` file.
-It is set up for deploying and execution in the Arbitrum chain, but it can be used in any other EVM chain.
+It is set up for deploying and execution in the Arbitrum Goerli Chain, but it can be used in any other EVM chain.
 Take into account to update the necessary variables.

 ## Deployment